BenSafwat/BenSafwat/README.md

 - AHB Slave & Master Modules [Link](https://github.com/BenSafwat/DigitalVLSI/tree/main/10.AHB)
 - Radix-4 Multiplier (Modified Booth Algorithm) [Link](https://github.com/BenSafwat/DigitalVLSI/tree/main/13.Modified_Booth_Multiplier)

->**💡 TIP**
-> Start by reading the project README file to understand the objectives and highlights, then explore the code and reports for implementation details.
+>**💡 TIP : **Start by reading the project README file to understand the objectives and highlights, then explore the code and reports for implementation details.
 Videos can provide a quick walkthrough if you prefer a visual explanation.